President Obama approves Governor Branstad's request for a Presidential Disaster Declaration

-July 14, 2014 – Governor Terry E. Branstad received word today that President Obama approved his request for a Presidential Disaster Declaration for nine counties impacted by severe weather in June.
+July 24 - Governor Terry E. Branstad received word today that President Obama approved his request for a Presidential Disaster Declaration for 26 counties impacted by severe weather in June.

-The governor sent the request for a declaration on July 7 in response to significant damage that was caused by severe storms, tornadoes, straight-line winds, and flooding that occurred June 3-4.
-This is Iowa’s first Presidential Disaster Declaration in 2014.
+The governor sent the request for a declaration on July 14, 2014, in response to significant damage that was caused by severe storms, damaging winds, tornadoes, heavy rain, hail and flooding that occurred June 14-23.
+This is Iowa’s second Presidential Disaster Declaration in 2014.

 The declaration by the President will provide federal funding to the declared counties under the Public Assistance Program.
 A Presidential Major Disaster Declaration for Public Assistance puts into motion long-term federal recovery programs, some of which are matched by state programs, and designed to help public entities and select non-profits.
 Public Assistance funds may be used for emergency work and the repair or replacement of disaster-damaged facilities and may include debris removal, emergency protective measures, repair of damaged public property, loans needed by communities for essential government functions and grants for public schools.